Massachusetts Divorce Lawyers for Women

 Helping the Women of Massachusetts Navigate Divorce

-The divorce attorneys at Miller Law Group, P.C. believe that, all too often, the deck is stacked in favor of the husband during divorce negotiations.
+The Massachusetts divorce attorneys at Miller Law Group, P.C. believe that, all too often, the deck is stacked in favor of the husband during divorce negotiations.
 In cases in which property division is complex, women stand to lose the most.
-There are many factors involved in the marital property division process, which can make it difficult to decipher the advantages or disadvantages of various settlement offers — especially for women who haven’t been involved in the management of household finances.
+There are many factors involved in the division process, which can make it difficult to decipher the advantages or disadvantages of various settlement offers—especially for women who haven’t been involved in the management of household finances.

 Marital property may include complex financial assets such as:

 - Restricted stock

 - Brokerage accounts

 The fact is, divorce still tends to damage women financially far more than it does men.
 The negative effects can reach far into the future.
 Women who've been out of the workforce for many years or earn substantially less than their husbands often find their post-divorce expenses greatly exceed their income.
 The result?
 They start liquidating assets soon after the divorce to maintain something close to the lifestyle they had while married.

 Learn more about divorce for women.
 Call (508) 502-7002 to speak with our team.

 What to Expect If You Have a Controlling Husband

 Add divorce to the mix with an already controlling husband, and you should not expect him to be cooperative or go away quietly.
 Anticipate manipulative and potentially explosive behavior.
 He’ll likely feel entitled to get whatever he wants.
 At the same time, he’ll be blaming you and everybody else for his problems.